MUKA

 My style comes from a need to be authentic within myself and really discover who I am and what I love as a person.
 I grew up rather conservative and then in my teen years, through a series of unfortunate events, encountered lots of people who crushed my spirit along the way so as I became an adult, it's been tough to really balance what I think is expected of me and what I want to be.
 My first "real" paintings were my Who Is She? nude girls which were a real mental turning point for me that maybe if I was still struggling to be my most authentic self in real life that I could be my most authentic self in my art.
 All of my art stems from that idea which is why it's snarky and bold but my style has definitely evolved and is still evolving!
 I think it will always have that same foundation of wanting to heal and evolve as a person even if the work itself is different.

 Ah, Houston.
 My true love!
-I was born and raised right in the heart of HTOWN and actually never moved out of my childhood home until I decided to pack up my Jeep in August 2018 like a crazy, bright-eyed lady and drive to LA permanently!
+I was born and raised right in the heart of HTOWN and actually never moved out of my childhood home until I decided to pack up my Jeep in August 2018 like a crazy, bright-eyed lady and drive to LA!
 There are two reasons why I initially decided to move here.
 First reason is that I wanted to pursue a career in PR or social media/influencer management right after I graduated from college and well duh LA is the place for that!
 Second reason is, although Houston is my biggest love, it comes with a lot of pain.
 I lost my dad as a teenager and with that came a lot of other painful situations that I found myself in.
 I sort of lost my happiness and it just kept getting worse for me mentally and emotionally.
-From then on I felt disassociated internally so when I finally graduated I decided that maybe I needed a fresh start away from it all now that I had a diploma to make my family proud and a plan in LA to make me proud.
-Spoiler alert, I ended up trashing my plan of being in PR and thanks to the tremendous support and encouragement of my loved ones and my now fiance, I picked up a paint brush again and now I'm an artist!
+From then on, I felt disassociated internally so when I finally graduated, I decided that maybe I needed a fresh start away from it all now that I had a diploma to make my family proud and a plan in LA to make me proud.
+Spoiler alert, I ended up trashing my plan of being in PR and thanks to the tremendous support and encouragement of my loved ones and my now fiancé, I picked up a paint brush again and now I'm an artist!

 We've seen you rocking custom jackets.
 Is this new, old, a direction you are heading?
 What future mediums do you see yourself working with?